jamiemccrindle/axax/README.md

 # Why Axax?

 Async iterators are a useful way to handle asynchronous streams.
-This library adds a number of utility methods similar to those found in lodash, underscore or Ramda.
+This library adds a number of utility methods similar to those found in lodash, underscore, Ramda or RxJs.

 ## es5 vs esnext